ndavis26/ME-405-Lab-4/README.md

 Therefore we determined 30ms to be the best rate.

 The next part  of the lab was to use an example of a task function and modify it by having it run two separate motors simultaneously, either with the same or different rates.
+We tested both motors to run at the same time when they were at different Kp or different setpoints.
+Both motors are running well and there have not been any bugs or errors in the code when we ran the code.